InvertGames/uFrame.Documentation/pages/subsystems.md

 # Subsystems

 Subsystems allow you to seperate various pieces of your project into logical and reusable parts.
-Subsystems contain any number of Services, Elements, Views, StateMachines ..etc
+Subsystems contain any number of Services, Elements, Views, StateMachines, etc.

-For each subsystem in the designer uFrame generates a [system loader](system-loaders) class used to setup uFrame Runtime with any dependencies it might need before the game begins.
+For each subsystem in the designer uFrame generates a [system loader](system-loaders.md) class used to setup uFrame Runtime with any dependencies it might need before the game begins.

+System loaders register an instance of every element controller that lives inside of it, as well as any instances defined on it.

+# System Loader base class

+System loader base classes are defined in the `SystemLoaders.designer` file in the subsystem folder.
+They contain references to all ViewModels defined in it as well as their controllers.

+You can override the default `Load()` method in the `{Subsystem}SystemLoader` class to register other instances to the dependency injection container.

+# Custom System Loaders

+In some cases creating a custom system loader can be very useful for different environments. e.g. Dev Environment, Production Environment, etc.

+To create a custom system loader, derive from SystemLoader, override the load method, and add it to the kernel.

 ## File structure